abhinav04-b/truthlens.ai/README.md

 ## 🚀 Roadmap: The Next Frontier

+### 🌐 Ubiquitous Access (Web + Chrome Extension)
+In our upcoming production phase, we are moving beyond just a standalone website.
+* **The Vision:** Verifying truth should be as easy as a right-click.
+* **The Extension:** We are developing a **TruthLens Chrome Extension** that integrates directly into your browser.
+This will allow users to instantly scan images on social media (X, Instagram, WhatsApp Web) without needing to download and re-upload files to our web app.

-### 🎙️ Upcoming: Audio Spectrum Analysis
+### 🎙️ Audio Spectrum Analysis
 **Why isn't it here yet?**
 Audio deepfakes (Voice Cloning) require a fundamentally different approach than visual media.
 While video relies on pixel consistency, audio requires **Spectrogram Analysis** to detect synthetic frequency cut-offs and robotic breathing patterns.

 **Status:**
-We are currently training a specialized "Audio Pulse" module to detect these sub-perceptual artifacts.
+We are training a specialized "Audio Pulse" module to detect these sub-perceptual artifacts.
 This feature will roll out in **Phase 2**, enabling full A/V verification.

 ---